more-rubenwardy/commonlib/README.md

 Adds common functions that help minetest modders achieve perfection in both their mod, and in interacting with other mods too.

-You can include this library as a mod (recommended) or just add the commonlib.lua file to your mod's directory.
+You can include the whole library as a mod (recommended) or just include some modules in your mod.

 License
 =======